georleshiam/georleshiam.github.io/README.md

 I believe that you will thrive more by thinking in this way versus having a fixedmindset.
 Being able to believe that your abilities can improve with hardwork is the biggest key to success.
 Here are a few examples of a growth mindest:
 - Beliveing everything is possible
-- Having an attitude of gratitude
+- Having an attitude of gratitude.
 - Embracing challenges and feedback
 - Learning from critiques